 That night Jacob got up and took his two wives, his two female servants and his eleven sons and crossed the ford of the Jabbok.
 After he had sent them across the stream, he sent over all his possessions.

 So Jacob was left alone, and a man wrestled with him till daybreak.
 When the man saw that he could not overpower him, he touched the socket of Jacob’s hip so that his hip was wrenched as he wrestled with the man.

 Then the man said, “Let me go, for it is daybreak.”

 But Jacob replied, “I will not let you go unless you bless me.”
 The man asked him, “What is your name?”
 “Jacob,” he answered.
 Then the man said, “Your name will no longer be Jacob, but Israel, because you have struggled with God and with humans and have overcome.”

-The angels of God met him!
+God's angels met him.
 Can you imagine that?
 What they, the angels looked like?
 And yet, he still could not trust and believe.
-The Lord had told him to return to Esau, to his country and his family, and yet still he manipulates.
+The Lord had told him to return to Esau, to his country and his family, and promised his protection, and yet still Jacob manipulates.
 But, at least now Jacob is learning how to talk to his God, his Lord.
 As he hedges his bets; as he divides his family and property into two camps, his one-on-one conversation is so very intimate; Jacob is confessing his lack of trust and pleading for his Lord’s protection.
 The night’s encounter with “a man” is yet even more intimate.
 The Hebrew word “Peniel” means “face of God.”
 It is from two root words and literally means “to turn toward God.”
 Who do you think this “man” is?
 Pinning Jacob to the ground, this Living God refused to allow Jacob to turn away, and then, Jacob refused to let the Living God leave his presence!